kwaledesign/Style-Docs/performance.md

 >The important point is to look at every decisionright through the design/build processas something that has consequence.
 Having a pre-defined ‘budget’ is a cleartangible way to frame decisions about what can and can’t be be includedand at a suitably early stage in the project.
 It can also potentially provide some justification to the client about why certain things have been omitted (or ratherswapped out for something else). - [Clearleft, "Responsive Design on a Budget"](http://clearleft.com/thinks/responsivedesignonabudget/)

 ## Performance Budget

-Example: 500kb limit per page and at least 1500ms load time on mobile.
+<p class="lead">Example: 500kb limit per page and an average 1500ms load time on mobile 3G network.</p>

 ### Feature Evaluation
 When considering adding a design feature to a site that will exceed the net performance budget, proceed with one of the following: